erbadaya/mils-eyetracking-2024/experimental_scripts/SingleSentenceOS_Walkthrough.md

 1. Counterbalance

-In this experiment, we have two lists of stimuli: For example, for stimuli 1, some participants will see the critical region in the high frequency condition (1a, e.g., The slow _music_ captured her attention) and some participants will see in the low frequency condition (1b, e.g., The slow _waltz_ captured her attention).
+In this experiment, we have two lists of stimuli: For example, for stimulus 1, some participants will see the critical region in the high frequency condition (1a, e.g., The slow _music_ captured her attention) and some participants will see it in the low frequency condition (1b, e.g., The slow _waltz_ captured her attention).

-To do this, we will use the form plugin: At the beginning of the experiment, we are prompted to select a group
+To do this, we will use the form plugin: At the beginning of the experiment, we are prompted to select a group.

 2. Present instructions about the calibration and validation